-- The Wire: Avon Barksdale, the Big Bad of the Barksdale Organization, and his Brute Wee-Bey have a darkly comedic version.
-At the end of the show's first season, they're both sent to jail.
-In the second season, a corrupt prison guard named Tilghman spends a great deal of time harassing Wee-Bey, and then brusquely refuses Avon's attempt to make a deal, which no one does to Avon.
-Eventually Wee-Bey hears the reason why Tilghman won't let up on Wee-Bey: Tilghman is related to someone that Wee-Bey killed on Avon's orders.
+- The Wire: Avon Barksdale, head of the Barksdale Organization, and his enforcer Wee-Bey Brice have a darkly comedic version.
+While in jail in season 2, a corrupt prison guard named Dwight Tilghman spends a great deal of time harassing Wee-Bey, and then brusquely refuses Avon's attempt to make a deal, which no one does to Avon.
+Eventually Wee-Bey hears the reason why Tilghman won't let up on him: Tilghman is related to someone that Wee-Bey killed on Avon's orders.
 Avon doesn't remember a thing about it, not even when Wee-Bey starts trying to supply details to jog his memory.
-(By the time Avon and Wee-Bey are in jail, their organization is responsible around twenty murders in the past two years alone.
+(By the time Avon and Wee-Bey are in jail, their organization is responsible for around twenty murders in the past two years alone.
 Is it any wonder Avon can't remember them all?)

 - Ironically enough, Wee-Bey may not even have been responsible for that crime.
-When Bey was caught, his lawyer got the prosecutor to agree to take the death penalty off the table in exchange for a full confession...and Bey then tried to take responsibility for every killing ever committed by anyone in the Barksdale gang.
-While the cops knew that some of those were committed by others, who knows how many crimes Bey "ate the charge" for that he didn't commit.
+When Wee-Bey was caught, his lawyer got the prosecutor to agree to take the death penalty off the table in exchange for a full confession...and Wee-Bey then tried to take responsibility for every killing ever committed by anyone in the Barksdale gang.
+While the cops definitely know that some of those were committed by others, it's never made clear how many murders Wee-Bey took the fall for.
 LaDonte's murder could have been one of those.

 - Without a Trace: In the episode "Legacy", the events of the episode are set into motion after a family happens to run into the man who broke into their house, tied up the dad and brutally raped the mother ringing their shopping at the store...and he gives absolutely no indication of having recognized them.
 This, coupled with the fact that they tried to ignore the incident to a clearly-unhealthy degree, results in the father's disappearance and the mother killing her son's drug dealer after the latter made an ill-timed pass at her.
 When the father is found, he had just murdered the rapist.